 If you run an online Google search, no wonder you will become confused, as everyone seems to be an expert these days…You will find recommendations from paleo to carnivore, intermittent fasting, Mediterranean, or what is newly advertised as an “anti-inflammatory diet”.
 Just reading about all of these, you may wonder, what is left for you to eat?

-This article makes it easy for you, as I will describe the best ten foods you can eat along with their scientific evidence to support their use in patients with Rheumatoid Arthritis.
+This article makes it easy for you by describing the ten best foods you can eat, along with scientific evidence supporting their use in patients with Rheumatoid Arthritis.

 Thus, instead of adopting a “diet,” you will approach food as part of a nutritional plan.